Mike Tyson: Trial and incarceration

-Life after boxing
+Life outside of boxing

 In an interview with USA Today published on June 3, 2005, Tyson said, "My whole life has been a waste – I've been a failure."
 He continued: "I just want to escape.
 I'm really embarrassed with myself and my life.
 I want to be a missionary.
 I think I could do that while keeping my dignity without letting people know they chased me out of the country.
 I want to get this part of my life over as soon as possible.
 In this country nothing good is going to come of me.
 People put me so high; I wanted to tear that image down."
 Tyson began to spend much of his time tending to his 350 pigeons in Paradise Valley, an upscale enclave near Phoenix, Arizona.

 Tyson has stayed in the limelight by promoting various websites and companies.
 In the past Tyson had shunned endorsements, accusing other athletes of putting on a false front to obtain them.
 Tyson has held entertainment boxing shows at a casino in Las Vegas and started a tour of exhibition bouts to pay off his numerous debts.